 MACRO ECONOMIC - INDICATORS

-Gross Domestic Product: As per the second advance estimates of national income released by Central Statistics Office (CSO) on 28th February 2018, the growth of Gross Domestic Product (GDP) at constant market prices for the year 2017-18 is estimated at 6.6 per cent.
-The growth rate of GDP was 7.1 per cent in 2016-17
+Gross Domestic Product: As per the provisional estimates of national income released by Central Statistics Office (CSO) on 31st May 2018, the growth of Gross Domestic Product (GDP) at constant market prices for the year 2017-18 is estimated at 6.7 per cent.
+The growth rate of GDP was 7.1 per cent in 2016-17.

-Exports & Imports: During February 2018, the value of merchandise exports and imports increased by 4.5 per cent and 10.4 per cent respectively in US$ terms over February 2017.
-During February 2018, oil imports and non-oil imports increased by 32.1 per cent and 4.1 per cent respectively over February 2017.
+Exports & Imports: The value of merchandise exports and imports increased by 14.3 per cent and 28.8 per cent respectively in US$ terms in July 2018 over July 2017.
+During July 2018, oil imports increased by 57.4 per cent and non-oil imports increased by 20.2 per cent in US$ terms over July 2017.

 EIGHT CORE INDUSTRIES